rust-lang/unsafe-code-guidelines/reference/src/representation/structs-and-tuples.md

   "as if" it were an instance of its field type when passed as an argument

-### Details *not* relevant to layout

-Although the compiler is free to choose the layout of structs as it likes, we do put some restrictions on it:

-- Layout must be **deterministic** -- if you compile the same program twice (with the same compilation settings), the layout of the structs in the program should not change.
-  - Open question: What sorts of changes can cause layout to change?
-    Do you have to make changes to the types (transitively) included in the struct?
-Or can any sort of change suffice.
-- **Field names** are not relevant to layout: changing the name of a field in a struct will never affect its layout.
-- **Privacy** is not relevant to layout: changing whether a field is public or private does not affect layout, although it may affect who can observe the layout (e.g., in a `#[repr(C)]` struct, if fields are public, then one may find that client libraries are relying on the order of fields in your struct in some fashion).

 ### Default layout ("repr rust")

+The default layout of structs is not specified.
+Effectively, the compiler provdes a deterministic function per struct definition that defines its layout.
+This function may as principle take as input the entire input program.
+Therefore:

+- the types of the struct's fields
+- the layout of other structs (including structs not included within this struct)
+- compiler settings

-The default layout of structs is undefined and subject to change between individual compilations.
-We further do not guarantee that two structs with different names (but the same field types) will be laid out in the same way (for example, the hypothetical struct representing tuples ).
-Finally, the presence or absence of generics can make a difference (e.g., `struct Foo { x: u16, y: u32 }` and `struct Foo<T> {
+As of this writing, we have not reached a full consensus on what limitations should exist on possible field struct layouts.
+Therefore, the default layout of structs is considered undefined and subject to change between individual compilations.
+This implies that (among other things) two structs with the same field types may not be laid out in the same way (for example, the hypothetical struct representing tuples may be laid out differently from user-declared structs).

+Further, the layout of structs is always defined relative to the **struct definition** plus a substitution supplying values for each of the struct's generic types (in contrast to just considering the fully monomorphized field types).
+This is necessary because the presence or absence of generics can make a difference (e.g., `struct Foo { x: u16,
-x: u16, y: T }` where `T = u32` are not guaranteed to be identical), owing to the possibility of unsizing coercions.
+y: u32 }` and `struct Foo<T> { x: u16, y: T }` where `T = u32` are not
+guaranteed to be identical), owing to the possibility of unsizing coercions.

 **Compiler's current behavior.** As of the time of this writing, the compiler will reorder struct fields to minimize the overall size of